-Prerequisite: First professional year standing or consent of instructor.
+Prerequisite: First professional year standing.

 A review of the various laws involved in pharmaceutical prescription practice and a study of the state and federal regulations including organization enforcement procedures.
 Consideration is also given to case histories involving negligence and malpractice.